Cultivating Lifelong Learning in Three Steps

 Learning isn’t just about the intellect.
 To learn successfully and deeply, and students must acquire the organizational abilities, social skills, and academic practices necessary to take responsibility for their learning and participate effectively in collegiate and professional communities.
 At Insight, the cultivation of these essential qualities is seamlessly integrated into students’ High School experiences as they pass through one or more educational phases: Conduct, Focus, and Insight.
 During each of these phases, students have specific objectives related to their use of the on campus study halls, their personal responsibility and initiative, their participation in seminar style courses, and their contributions to the community.

-Director of Programs Christopher Luna meets with an advisee in the Insight phase to discuss her progress and talk through next steps.
+Meeting with an advisee in the Insight phase to discuss her progress and talk through next steps.

 During the Conduct phase, students learn how to manage their time to complete daily and semester-long tasks, keep in good communication with their instructors and advisors.
 They learn to do research in an academic library, write formal papers, and apply mathematical analysis to real-life scenarios using spreadsheets or basic programming.
 And they learn to respect and uphold Insight’s Community Standard.